What rises when a woman stops disappearing and begins to remember her own name.

 Lonely in a room full of people.

-Searching for something that didn’t hurt.
+Searching for something that didn’t wound.

 I don’t miss her.